rkoch/uzh-inf02b-a3/README.md

 * Each assignment task is in its own subfolder from (`Task_A` to `Task_E`)
 * In each task folder you will find all relevant eclipse project settings and a makefile in order to build this task.
 Of course the source code is located in the sub-folder `src/`.
-* I usually do not provide the original source code in the initial commit and initial tag (`initial`) so you have to copy-paste the provided sources for each task by yourself.
+* ~~I usually do not provide the original source code in the initial commit and initial tag (`initial`) so you have to copy-paste the provided sources for each task by yourself.~~ Screw it.
+Just checkout the `initial` tag and start hacking with the provided source files.

 Disclaimer